 1. Starting in Cardiff – Visit Brecon Beacons, Wales

 The ancient woodland and tumbling waterfalls of the Brecon Beacons are just 40 minutes outside the Welsh capital, Cardiff.
-Perfect for a last-minute day trip, you’ll need an Anytime Day Return ticket which will cost you just under £15*.
+Perfect for a last-minute day trip, you’ll need an Anytime Day Return ticket if you want to save money.
 This ticket type means you can spend the whole day there, getting the most for your money.
 You can fill your boots with historical factoids at medieval castles, or stretch your legs walking the Agincourt Wales Trail to unravel the history of the famous Battle of Agincourt, 1415.

-Top off your day of history with some modern pub grub at the nearby Felin Fach Griffin, which brings you bang up to date with its 2018 title - Dining Pub of the Year for Wales.
-Time keeping isn’t an issue here, as this pub offers a “Not lunch, not supper” menu, meaning no matter the time you can order a selection of local delicacies like Gorwydd Caerphilly, home grown peas or Welsh lamb (of course).
-And, if it’s Sunday, you’ll be in fine company with monthly live music and an OFM readers nominated “Best Sunday Lunch”.
+Top off your day of history with some modern pub grub at the nearby Felin Fach Griffin, which brings you to bang up to date with its 2018 title - Dining Pub of the Year for Wales.
+Timekeeping isn’t an issue here, as this pub offers a “Not lunch, not supper” menu, meaning no matter the time you can order a selection of local delicacies like Gorwydd Caerphilly, homegrown peas or Welsh lamb (of course).
+And, if it’s Sunday, you’ll be in fine company with monthly live music and OFM readers nominated “Best Sunday Lunch”.

 2. Starting in Manchester – Visit the Lake District, Cumbria